 How much does your program cost?

-Our standard charge is $1100 for the first day and $900 for each additional day for adults coming for intensive treatment.
-We may charge more when significantly more staff time is required either for assessment of more complex cases or for treatment.
+Our standard charge is $1300 for the first day and $1100 for each additional day for adults coming for intensive treatment.
+We may charge more when significantly more staff time is required, either for assessment of more complex cases or for treatment.
 We provide treatment for up to five days (Monday-Friday) a week.
 Followup phone calls, which are often recommended, are charged separately at our usual hourly fees.
-See also: Which AustinOCD therapist would be best for me? for more information on therapist's fees.
+See also: Which AustinOCD therapist would be best for me? for more information on therapists' fees.